gatsbyjs/gatsby/docs/blog/2019-06-17-day-in-the-life-of-a-core-maintainer/index.md

 - **Reviewing PRs**.
 Giving timely, thorough, and fair reviews for pull requests from both the community and other Gatsby Core team members unblocks future work or changes required for merging, and delivers or eventually delivers meaningful fixes or improvements for the community, at large.
 - **Helpful, targeted use of expertise**.
 Unblocking a community member or Gatsby team member, which may take just a few minutes of your time may unblock and drastically reduce the time spent on a particularly tough issue by an ally.
 If someone surfaces a question in Slack or Discord—if you have a few moments, help them out!
 - **Pairing**.
 Leveraging your skill set to help another member of the team is a great way to get a meaningful feature delivered more quickly.
 Hop on a Zoom and build something great!
 - **Writing**.
-Writing docs, writing a blog post, speaking at a conference or on a podcast, cultivating community members to level-up, etc. [See “Why we Write” by Sam Bhagwat](https://www.gatsbyjs.org/blog/2019-04-19-gatsby-why-we-write/).
+Writing docs, writing a blog post, speaking at a conference or on a podcast, cultivating community members to level-up, etc. [See "Why we Write" by Sam Bhagwat](https://www.gatsbyjs.org/blog/2019-04-19-gatsby-why-we-write/).
 - **Creating issues**.
 Create and/or edit issues, RFCs, etc. for community members to discuss or pick up.
 If the community is able to pick up these features, fixes, and documentation tasks, it frees us up to focus on large-scale projects which tend to be more complex and require more focused effort.

 This is by no means a complete list because the day-to-day work of a maintainer can seemingly vary in infinite ways.
 However, it does serve as a valuable mental model to think of when considering "what is productive work?"
 A question to consider when considering if something is productive is as simple as: